 Acceleration - Examples, Meaning, Types, Formula, Faqs

-Edited By Team Careers360 | Updated on Sep 18, 2024 03:45 PM IST
+Edited By Vishal kumar | Updated on Nov 14, 2024 04:17 PM IST

 As we shall study, the acceleration of an object is the change in its velocity in each unit of time.
 In case the change in velocity in each unit of time is constant, the object is said to be moving with constant acceleration and such a motion is called uniformly accelerated motion.
-On the other hand, if the change in velocity in each unit of time is not constant, the object is said to be moving with variable acceleration and such a motion is called non-uniformly accelerated motion.
+On the other hand, if the change in velocity in each unit of time is not constant, the object is said to be moving with variable acceleration, and such a motion is called a non-uniformly accelerated motion.

 This concept belongs to the chapter Kinematics, which is an important chapter in Class 11 physics.
-It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE and more.
+It is not only essential for board exams but also for competitive exams like the Joint Entrance Examination (JEE Main), National Eligibility Entrance Test (NEET), and other entrance exams such as SRMJEE, BITSAT, WBJEE, BCECE, and more.
 Over the last ten years of the JEE Main exam (from 2013 to 2023), almost seven questions have been asked on this concept.
 And for NEET three questions were asked from this concept.

-What is Acceleration?
+What is Acceleration

 $ \vec{a}=\frac{\text { change in velocity }}{\text { time taken }}=\frac{\vec{v}_f-\vec{v}_i}{t}$